Seldom: An Anonymity Network with Selective Deanonymization: Oblivious Authentication

 \subsection{Temporal IP Certificates}

 \name needs a way to reliably represent an individual's identity if deanonymization is required later on.
-Regular, CA-issued certificates are not applicable to \name as \begin{inparaenum}[(i)] \item obtaining them is costly and not always possible~\cite{2014_backes_backref} and \item they would share excessive personal information with entry relays. \end{inparaenum} Instead, we propose to identify users via \emph{temporal IP~certificates}, which link a client's ephemeral public key to a timestamped IP~address.
-While not necessarily allowing to reveal a criminal's true identity directly, temporal IP~certificates mimic the information \acp{LEA} would obtain if the criminal could not make use of an anonymity network, thereby supporting further investigation.
+Regular, CA-issued certificates are not applicable to \name, as \begin{inparaenum}[(i)] \item obtaining them is costly and not always possible~\cite{2014_backes_backref} and \item they would share excessive personal information with entry relays. \end{inparaenum} Instead, we propose to identify users via \emph{temporal IP~certificates}, which link an ephemeral public key\footnote{\name uses the ed25519 signature scheme for its speed and small signatures.} of a client to a timestamped IP~address.\footnote{Since designing and implementing \name, Let's Encrypt announced the rollout of IP Address Certificate~\cite{ip_cert}, which would satisfy \name's requirements.} While not necessarily allowing recovery of a criminal's true identity directly, deanonymizable temporal IP~certificates effectively cancel out the added privacy provided by the anonymity network only for \acp{LEA} bringing forward good reasons for further investigation.
 Only the entry relay obtains the temporal IP~certificate in the clear for validation purposes.
 If the deanonymization reveals an invalid certificate, this serves as an indication for \acp{LEA} that the client and entry relay colluded, pointing to the entry relay for further investigation.

 Temporal IP~certificates are issued in an automated manner by one or more CAs that are trusted by \acp{LEA}.
 The client generates a public-private key pair for any new Internet connection (\eg ISP-triggered reassignment of IPv4~addresses) and sends the public key to a CA for certification.
 In the simplest case, the CA extracts the client's IP~address from the request and creates the temporal IP~certificate from that IP~address, the public key, and the current timestamp.
-We further discuss adaptions to this process for users relying on bridge relays, \eg for censorship evasion, in Appendix~\ref{app:ipcert}.
+We further discuss adaptations to this process for users relying on bridge relays, \eg for censorship evasion, in Appendix~\ref{app:ipcert}.